PhilipCanete/EngineersWithoutBordersUCSC/README.md

 6. If following multiData example, replace the number on line 13 with the number of values the sensor returns, minus one.
 Sensor returns 3 values > replace with 2
 7. Go to main.php and add include '_sensorName.php'; to the top of the file.
 8 Uncomment the example case and be sure it is above the default case.
 Change "TABLE" to the table name you defined in phpadmin in step 3.
 Include single quotes.
-9. Download PrivateParts.ini from Team Drive > Technical team > Sensor node and place in same folder as project.
-Update Sensor Decoder spreadsheet in same folder with new SensorID you added.
+9. Download .PrivateParts.ini from Team Drive > Technical team > Sensor node and place in same folder as Main.php and updateDatabase.php.
+10. Update Sensor Decoder spreadsheet in same folder with new SensorID you added.